AYGA2K/freeze.nvim/README.md

 ## Overview

-This Neovim plugin enables users to take screenshots of files within Neovim using the Freeze CLI tool.
+A Neovim plugin to generate images of code using the Freeze CLI tool.

 ## Installation with Lazy